-This format can work on both DSP and native host computers, taking the best of both company’s previous formats and putting it into one thing.
-From Pro Tool 11 onwards they support only 64-bit AAX which can be a bit of a problem, as there is just not enough plug-ins yet made, but that scene could be changing as we speak.
+This format can work on both DSP and native host computers, taking the best of both company’s previous formats and putting them into one thing.
+From Pro Tool 11 onwards they support only 64-bit AAX which can be a bit of a problem, as there are just not enough plug-ins yet made, but that scene could be changing as we speak.

-This format is supposed to be an upgrade on VST essentially, especially when working on larger sessions, as it can grapple the bigger projects the best.
-Also, the big plus for this format is its ability to share sessions between DSP powered and native based Pro Tools systems, giving you more room to work on.
+This format is supposed to be an upgrade on VST essentially, especially when working on larger sessions, as it can grapple with the bigger projects the best.
+Also, the big plus for this format is its ability to share sessions between DSP-powered and native-based Pro Tools systems, giving you more room to work on.